RTEMS/rtems-docs/eclipse/glossary.rst

     MSYS tool is a fork of Cygwin project.
 The Cygwin project provides a POSIX emulation layer for Windows so POSIX software can run on Windows.
 MSYS is a minimal version that is just enough to let ``configure`` scripts run.
-MSYS has a simplied path structure to make it easier to building native Windows programs.
+MSYS has a simplified path structure to make it easier to building native Windows programs.

   POSIX